RustaceansKenya/driver-development-book/driver_book/src/intro.md

 # Intro

-This book explains driver development using Rust.
+This book is about driver development using Rust.
 You get to procedurally write a UART driver for a RISCV chip called ESP32C3.

 You do not need a physical chip to get through... but having one is highly encouraged so as to garner a more hands-on experience.
 The chip costs less than 8 dollars.